lowderchris/FRoDO/README.md

 ## Usage

-To begin the process of flux rope detection, load netCDF data into the specified input data directory .
+To begin the process of flux rope detection, load netCDF data into the specified input data directory.
 The filename prefix should be provided in the configuration file.
 Files should be labeled according to simulation day, padded with zeros to five digits.
 From here, tracking can be completed with:

     $ python3 FRoDO.py